percona/pmm/docs/get-started/query-analytics.md

 The *Plan* tab shows the plan for PostgreSQL queries (only available when using *pg_stat_monitor*).

 ![!image](../_images/PMM_Query_Analytics_Tabs_Plan.png)

+## Query Analytics for PostgreSQL

+In QAN we supporting two types of query source.
+Its `pg_stat_monitor` and `pg_stat_statements`.
+In the past PGSS were default query source, but since this version its newly PGSM.

+PMM 2.36 now supports [pg_stat_monitor](https://docs.percona.com/pg-stat-monitor/index.html) 2.0 (PGSM 2.0) in QAN, a powerful PostgreSQL query performance monitoring tool.
+By downloading this update, you will have access to the latest improvements and fixes covered by PGSM2, including:

+- Improved internal architecture that results in fewer lock acquisitions and increases performance by approximately 20%.
+- Support for PostgreSQL 15
+- Enhanced consistency with `pg_stat_statements` so that the `pg_stat_monitor` view has identical column names, columns, and data types as `pg_stat_statements` for every major version of PostgreSQL from versions 11 to 15.
+- A bucket status indication (done vs. current) eliminates the need for the tool to evaluate bucket status and facilitates accurate data display.
+- The generation of a unique ID for a query makes it easier to monitor query planning, execution, and performance regardless of version, database, user, or schema.
+- It has backaward compatibility with your historical data (data collected by older PMM and PGSM)
+- More detailed histogram ranges
+- Security improvements
+- All previous PGSM versions are still supported

+!!! caution alert alert-warning ""
+You will probably need to grant more permissions to the user in PostgreSQL 15.
+An error message will appear in the `pmm-agent` log if more permissions are required.
+This behavior is pertaining to PostgreSQL and not PMM.

+You can use this query:
+CREATE USER pmm WITH SUPERUSER ENCRYPTED PASSWORD 'USERNAME';
+where USERNAME should be replaced by your user.

 ## Query Analytics for MongoDB